torelizer/jack_trauma/README.md

 * -c [channels]: number of audio channels
 * -a [address]: destination address for audio channels
 * -p [port]: UDPLite port in use
+* -o [offset]: offset to be applied to outgoing channel numbers
 * -h: display help message

 *Example*: